sftpplus/sftpplus-docs/src/doc_source/configuration/ssh-cipher-list.include.rst

     When FIPS 140-s ciphers are enabled, any other configured cipher in the list is ignored.

-    If an unsupported name is used, the component will fail to start.
+    If an unsupported name is used, the component fails to start.

     When the `all` keyword is used, all other values are ignored.
     When the `secure` keyword is used, all other values are ignored,